sumitgupta28/terraform/terraform-commands.md

 This command is used to move the items in a terraform state. this is used to rename the existing resource without destroying and re-creating it.
 A backup file will be created before applying changes to main state file.

+This commond will updated the resource on existing "terraform.tfstate" file

+    $ terraform state mv aws_instance.front-end aws_instance.front-end-server
+    Move "aws_instance.front-end" to "aws_instance.front-end-server"
+    Successfully moved 1 object(s).

+This commond will extract the  resource and place on a new "terraform.tfstate" file provided with **-state-out**

+    $ terraform state mv -state-out=terraform-ec2.tfstate  aws_instance.front-end aws_instance.front-end-server
+    Move "aws_instance.front-end" to "aws_instance.front-end-server"
+    Successfully moved 1 object(s).

 #### terraform state rm

 State rm command is used to remove resource from terraform state.
-Resource won;t be destoryed on provider , but it won;t be no longer managed by terraform.

-So after applying state rm on any resource if destroy is applied, resource won;t be deleted on provider.
+Resource won't be destoryed on provider , but it won't be no longer managed by terraform.
+So after applying state rm on any resource if destroy is applied, resource won't be deleted on provider.